-Greece is an incredibly beautiful island in the Mediterranean.
+Greece is an incredibly beautiful country in the Mediterranean.
 Surrounded by azure waters, this hot country is the perfect vacation destination for those who dream of lazing on the beach between dips in the balmy ocean.

 Greece is also a historical and cultural land that can charm even the most jaded traveller.
 The museums are some of the most incredible in the world.
 You don’t even need to go indoors to experience the culture and history.
 You can simply stroll through the cobblestone streets.